 '''

 // Animates object's width,

-// beginning with the first value,

-// ending with the second
+// beginning with first value, ending with second

-// in the specified time frame
+// in a specified time period

-object.animateWidth(

-'100px', '500px', '1s'
+object.animateWidth('100px', '500px', '1s');

-);

-// Observes the object's width changes
+// Observes object's width changes

-object.observe(

-'widthchange', observerFunction

-);
+object.observe('widthchange', observerFunction);

 '''

 A question arises: how frequently and at what time fractions the observerFunction will be called?
-Let's assume in the first SDK version we emulated step-by-step animation at 10 frames per second.
-Then the observerFunction will be called 10 times, getting values

-'140px', '180px', etc., up to '500px'.
-But then, in a new API version, we have switched to implementing both functions atop of a system's native functionality - and so you simply don't know, when and how frequently the observerFunction will be called.
+Let's assume in the first SDK version we emulated step-by-step animation at 10 frames per second: then the observerFunction will be called 10 times, getting values '140px', '180px', etc., up to '500px'.
+But then in a new API version, we switched to implementing both functions atop of a system's native functionality - and so you simply don't know, when and how frequently the observerFunction will be called.

-Just changing call frequency might result in making some code dysfunctional - for example, if the callback function makes some complex calculations, and no throttling is implemented since developers just relied on your SDK's built-in throttling.
+Just changing call frequency might result in making some code dysfunctional - for example, if the callback function makes some complex calculations, and no throttling is implemented since the developer just relied on your SDK's built-in throttling.
 And if the observerFunction ceases to be called when exactly '500px' is reached because of some system algorithms specifics, some code will be broken beyond any doubt.